kinshuk4/daily-coding-problem-solutions/problem701_750/README.md

 Sudoku is a puzzle where you're given a partially-filled 9 by 9 grid with digits.
 The objective is to fill the grid with the constraint that every row, column, and box (3 by 3 subgrid) must contain all of the digits from 1 to 9.

 Implement an efficient sudoku solver.

+## Daily Coding Problem: Problem #721 [Hard]

+This problem was asked by Microsoft.

+Recall that the minimum spanning tree is the subset of edges of a tree that connect all its vertices with the smallest possible total edge weight.
+Given an undirected graph with weighted edges, compute the *maximum* weight spanning tree.